neilyboy/SatStash/docs/CHEAT_SHEET.md

-# SatStash v3 — Cheat Sheet (Keys by Screen)
+# SatStash — Cheat Sheet (Keys by Screen)

-This is the quick-reference key map for SatStash v3.
+This is the quick-reference key map for SatStash.

 ## Global keys (work everywhere)